ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-5-3.md

-# Addressing Common Obstacles and Challenges in Balancing Energy Levels

 In our journey to maximize productivity by balancing our attention and energy, we often encounter various obstacles and challenges that can hinder our progress.
 In this chapter, we will identify and address some common roadblocks and provide strategies to overcome them effectively.